rafii-pi/simple-package/README.md

 # simple-package

-simple package as learning material containing mathematical and physics operations using python language.
+simple package as learning material containing math and physics operations using python language.

 windows user only!